jimhigson/oboe.js-website/content/why.md

 Mobile networks today are high-bandwidth but can also be high-latency and come with inconsistent packet delivery times.
 This is why buffered content like streaming HD video plays fluidly but web surfing still feels laggy.
+The visualisation below approximates a medium-sized download on a mobile network.

 {{demo "mobile-discrete"}}

-Oboe.js helps webapps to feel faster when running over mobile networks by making it easy for the programmer to use chunks from the response as soon as they arrive:
+Oboe.js makes it easy for the programmer to use chunks from the response as soon as they arrive.
+This helps webapps to feel faster when running over mobile networks.

 {{demo "mobile-progressive"}}